 The Capital Commons Apartments are two bedroom, one bath with a kitchen (pots, pans, and dishes are not provided).
 Each bedroom is furnished with a standard twin sized bed and mattress, dresser, desk, and chair.
 A computer port, wireless access, and cable TV service are provided in the apartments by the University's Information Technology department.
 Residents will need to supply their own TV and computers.
 A washing machine and dryer is also furnished for each unit, located in the basement.
 Meal Plans are not available during the summer and phone lines are not provided.

-Located approximately two blocks from the campus.
-The apartments are housed in one single building, on three floors, with ten apartments per floor.
-All units of the Capital University Apartments are non-smoking.Each of the 30 apartments, houses two residents in carpeted single bedrooms with individual bathrooms.
+Up to 3 students may be assigned to each apartment.
+Each of the 30 apartments, has 2 carpeted bedrooms with individual bathrooms.
 The Capital University Apartments feature fully furnished and carpeted living rooms (sofa & chair), dining areas (dining table and chairs provided), and bedrooms (extra long mattress and bed frame, desk, desk chair, two drawer dresser, and bookshelf).
 Full kitchens (pots, pans, and dishes are not provided) including refrigerator, range, microwave, dishwasher, balcony access (some apartments), and washer and dryer are provided.
 Blinds are provided for all windows.
 Meal Plans are not available during the summer and phone lines are not provided.

-Located less than one block from campus at 651, 701, & 707 Sheridan Avenue, the apartment's house between 2 and 3 students.
+Located less than one block from campus at 651, 701, & 707 Sheridan Avenue, the apartments house between 2 and 3 students.
 The apartments at 701 & 707 are one bedroom, two person units, while the apartments at 651 are two bedroom, three person units.
 Each apartment offers fully furnished living, dining and bedrooms.
 Each apartment comes standard with a full kitchen (pots, pans, and dishes are not provided) and access to shared washing/drying facilities.

-Located less than one block from campus at 657, 735, 737, 741, & 743 Sheridan Avenue, the houses accommodate between 4 and 5 students.
+Located less than one block from campus at 657, 675, 713A, 713B, 719, 721, 727, 732, 734, 735, 737, 741,743, 754, 756, 760, 762 Sheridan Avenue, the houses accommodate between 4 and 5 students.
 Each house offers fully furnished living, dining and bedrooms.
 Each house comes standard with a full kitchen (pots, pans, and dishes are not provided) and washing/drying facilities on the ground level.

 Each house has wireless internet access, data ports with cable TV access, and utilities are included.
 Meal Plans are not available during the summer and phone lines are not provided.

 Summer Residents will be billed via the Capital e-bill system for housing.
 The total amount of your housing will be applied to your Capital University account.
 For those being charged a per week amount, your total amount will include the number of weeks of housing requested multiplied by the cost per week.
 Payments arrangements should be discussed directly with the Finance Office.

 Residents must complete a proper check-in as directed in your Summer Housing Confirmation Letter.
 Upon check-out, the room must be returned to the original clean condition.
 An apartment inventory and assessment will be completed prior to your arrival.
 Your keys must be returned as directed by the Residence Life and Housing Staff.

 Expectations The Capital University Student Code of Conduct is intended to promote community standards and foster the development of self-directed, responsible citizens.

-The University is not responsible for loss, damage, or destruction of personal property.
+Insurance The University is not responsible for loss, damage, or destruction of personal property.
 Purchasing or arranging for personal property insurance coverage is the resident's responsibility.

 Termination The Residential and Commuter Life Office may terminate your contract and after serving the resident with a written notice to vacate the premises, take possession thereof for the following reasons: 1) Non-compliance with University policies, residence hall policies and procedures, local, federal and state laws where applicable, 2) Damage from fire, smoke, or other causes making the premises uninhabitable.